Aidbox/audit-log-viewer/samples/login-failure.md

 Base on the [example login](http://build.fhir.org/audit-event-example-login.html).

-Failed USER login attempts via local or network
+> Failed USER login attempts via local or network

+In order to differ local netowrk from internet we can store it in `agent.networkReference`.

 <img width="841" alt="Screenshot 2023-02-17 at 16 35 17" src="https://user-images.githubusercontent.com/1931520/219697684-3bdaeecd-615f-4363-8edd-2e8f1b2b46ac.png">